bcnmy/abstract-docs/docs/pages/mee-client/index.md

 # MEE Client

-The MEE (Multi-chain Execution Environment) Client is an interface for executing transactions across multiple chains.
+The MEE (Modular Execution Environment) Client is an interface for executing transactions across multiple chains.
 It enables seamless cross-chain operations by handling quote generation, signing, and execution of transactions across different blockchain networks.

 ## Usage